 The Graduate Commencement Ceremony 2014 will witness approximately 100 graduates receiving degrees.
 The ceremony will be held Saturday, May 17, at 3:30 p.m. in the Rike Center.
 The ceremony will end at approximately 4:30 p.m.

-Hooding will start promptly at 3:00 p.m. on Saturday, May 17, on the Otterbein football field/track.
-The march from the football field to the Rike Center will begin at exactly 3:25 p.m.
+Hooding will start promptly at 3:00 p.m. on Saturday, May 17, in front of Davis Hall.
+The march from Davis Hall to the Rike Center will begin at exactly 3:25 p.m.
 In the event of inclement weather, the hooding and line formation will be moved to the Clements Center indoor track.
-Notices regarding this will be posted at Towers Hall, Cowan Hall and the Campus Center.
+Notices regarding this will be posted at the Campus Center and the Rike Center.